phamthangpri/create-buble-inside-buble-chart/README.md

 ## Overview

-This repository contains a Python script for creating bubble charts to visualize patient data using `matplotlib` and `seaborn`.
-Each patient's data is displayed as a set of bubbles in a grid layout.
+This repository contains a Python script for creating bubble charts to visualize authors data using `matplotlib` and `seaborn`.
+Each authors's data is displayed as a set of bubbles in a grid layout.
 This kind of chart is usually used to present a research result.

 ## Features

-- Visualize patient data with customizable bubble charts.
+- Visualize authors data with customizable bubble charts.
-- Automatically scale charts based on patient values.
+- Automatically scale charts based on authors values.

 ## Prerequisites